geoserver/geoserver/doc/en/user/source/tutorials/palettedimage/palettedimage.rst

 The attachments include also the GIF outputs, whose size, appearance and generation time does not differ significantly from the PNG outputs.

 As we can see, depending on the choice we have a variation on the image quality, size and generation time (which has been recorded using the FasterFox Firefox extension timer, with the browser sitting on the same box as the server).
-Using ``palette=xxx`` provides the best match in speed and size, thought using the built in internet safe palette altered the colors.
+Using ``palette=xxx`` provides the best match in speed and size, though using the built-in internet safe palette altered the colors.
 Then again, the real gain can be seen only by assuming a certain connection speed between the server and the client, and adding the time required to move the image to the client.
 The following table provides some results:

 .. list-table::
    :widths: 28 12 12 12 12 12 12